Boostcom/bl-api-v3/source/includes/28_offers_admin_api/0_offers_admin.md

 Rendering process draws (up to 4) [rectangles](#offer-image-template-rectangle) over an optional background image.

-The background image must be uploaded as `offer_template_background` and with identifier of given `ImageTemplate` record.
+The background image must be uploaded to Files API as `offer_template_background` and with identifier of given `ImageTemplate` record.

 When rendering is done, the image is stored as a regular file of the subject offer.